Saving lives, improving ocean data collection, and supporting green energy - how we can all benefit from safe unmanned marine systems.

 - work with Lloyd’s Register to inform regulations for UMS

-In the absence of accepted international terminology for marine autonomous systems (MAS), new vocabulary for condition monitoring of MAS has been introduced by the team.
+The team has introduced new vocabulary for condition monitoring of marine autonomous systems (MAS).
 This is designed to be general and transferable to any RAS technology, although failure modes are specific to each design.
 A hierarchical procedure has been designed to autonomously label RAS time-series data as either standard or anomalous.
 Human feedback is used to correct erroneous tagging.

-The team has been studying the definition of sensing requirements and has introduced guidance for the definition of sensing requirements.
-They have also undertaken work on the identification of sensing deviations for robotic and autonomous systems, with a focus on marine autonomous systems.
+The team has also introduced guidance for the definition of sensing requirements.
+They have undertaken work on the identification of sensing deviations for robotic and autonomous systems, with a focus on MAS.
 In particular, they have designed a novel method using a bidirectional generative adversarial network (Bi-GAN) with added hints for smart anomaly detection for RAS.

 Presentations and papers